 Child Birth Injury in Eugene, OR

-There are quite a few scenarios that may cause a child to sustain an injury while being born in Eugene.
-Familiarize yourself with some of the following examples.
+Beyond this, there are quite a few scenarios that may cause a child to sustain an injury while being born in Eugene.
+One of the following examples may apply to your circumstances.

 Improper Vacuum Usage